-The Medical Student Research Training Program (MSRTP) provides funded opportunities each year for students enrolled at the University of Washington School of Medicine to participate in a full-time, 10-week summer research project between their first and second years under the supervision of a faculty mentor.
-The stipend for Summer 2013 was $4500.
+The Medical Student Research Training Program (MSRTP)—one type of III Selective 1 project—provides funded opportunities for students enrolled at the University of Washington School of Medicine to participate in a full-time, 10-week summer research project between their first and second years under the supervision of a faculty mentor.
+There is a competitive application and approval process governed by a selection committee.
+Students who are accepted to MSRTP receive a stipend.
 Participating students present their work at the School's annual poster session, and submit a final paper in standard scientific format.
 Many students go on to submit their papers for publication.

-Projects may fall into one of the following categories: laboratory-based research, clinical and health services, or international health.
-Students may either a) seek out a mentor and project independently, or b) choose from a list of available projects posted by UW faculty in early November (see below).
+Projects fall into one of the following categories: laboratory-based research, clinical and health services, or international health.
+Students may either a) seek out a mentor and project independently, or b) choose from a list of available projects gathered from UW faculty in early November.

-If you are a University of Washington medical student or faculty member with questions about MSRTP, please contact Julie McNalley at 206.616.8637 or firstname.lastname@example.org.
+If you are a University of Washington medical student or faculty member with questions about MSRTP, please contact the Curriculum Office.